Tilak999/Socks5-Websocket/README.md

 ### Part 03

-1. Go to a directory of your choice on your PC/Mac (e.g. Desktop )
+1. Go to a directory of your choice on your PC/Mac (e.g. Desktop)

-2. Run CMD/Bash within that directory / folder.
+2. Run CMD/terminal within that directory / folder.

-3. Paste ```git clone https://github.com/JDsnyke/Socks5-Websocket.git``` and hit enter
+3. Paste ```git clone https://github.com/Tilak999/Socks5-Websocket.git``` and hit enter.

 4. Paste ```npm install``` and hit enter, if this doesn't work then extract the node_modules.zip to node_modules.

 5. Edit ```local-config.json``` and insert your heroku app name as well as your PASSWORD from Part 01 - Step 3

-6. Save changes and Run ```npm local```
+6. Save changes and Run ```npm run local```

 7. It should say ```local is listening on 127.0.0.1:1080``` (Do not close this terminal window)

 ### Part 04

-1. Install [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) for your browser
+1. Install [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) for your browser or sideload the chrome-extension given in this repo.

 2. Create a new profile called ```local-proxy```